peteratseneca/dps923winter2014/Project_Templates/README.md

 ### Project templates

-**Assignment / Lab 2**

-Air Seneca - best practice techniques
+**ClassesV2**

+Posted on 2014-02-14.

+This is a BETTER template than ClassesV1.

+If you wish, you can use this as a "template" for a new project.

+Features:
+- Core Data
-- Model class configuration
+- CDStack class
-- Initialize model object in the app delegate and pass to controller
+- clean app delegate
+- Model class init that covers all possibilities for initial data when the app launches

 **ClassesV1**